 Residential stays

-Following on from the detoxification process, we highly recommend that a person takes part in a residential addiction treatment programme at a Priory hospital to give themselves the time, care and attention to fully address their addiction.
+Following on from the detox process, we highly recommend that a person takes part in a residential addiction treatment programme at a Priory hospital to give themselves the time, care and attention- they need to fully address their addiction.
 Through workshops, group therapy sessions and individual key working time, a person has the opportunity to tackle any underlying problems or triggers, and learn strategies for a strong and long-lasting recovery.

 Day care and outpatient care

-Our day care and outpatient services act as an ideal step-down for someone finishing a residential stay.
-It allows a person to start re-building their relationships and responsibilities within the outside world, while still having the daily support of the Priory team.
+Our day care and outpatient services act as an ideal step down for someone finishing a residential stay.
+It allows a person to start re-building their relationships and responsibilities within the outside world, while still having the support of the Priory team.

 Aftercare support

-Our free 12-month aftercare programme helps those who have undertaken an addiction treatment programme as they start their life in recovery.
+Our free 12-month aftercare programme helps people who've gone through an addiction treatment programme as they start their life in recovery.
 People are provided with a personalised continuing care plan and accompanying support, guidance and encouragement to help them to sustain their sobriety.
 Weekly meetings, talking groups and continuous assistance also form part of the aftercare programme, providing people with the support they need following on from treatment.